Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOTZ (MEXICO)

 Modern thrash metal of the mellower melodic variety; this is relaxed feelgood music with nice melodic hooks and certain both crossover and gothic tendencies.
 The guys lift up the pace here and there, but the dominant tempo is mid at best, livened by sharper more intense passages which, unfortunately, never expand into whole songs.
-The singer is hardly the perfect match for the music with his gruff semi-clean tember.
-The 4 bonus tracks at the end reveal a sound much more aggressive and darker, apparently recorded at some earlier stage, reminiscent of early Pyogenesis with a solid pinch of thrash.
+The singer is hardly the perfect match for the music with his gruff semi-clean timbre.
+The four bonus tracks at the end reveal a sound much more aggressive and darker, apparently recorded at some earlier stage, reminiscent of early Pyogenesis with a solid pinch of thrash.

 Hermetic Full-length, 2001